-Fonar and HMCA had approximately 525 employees as of September 5, 2018.
-This total number included 12 in production, 27 in customer support, 10 in research and development, 9 in information technology, 63 in marketing and sales, 37 Florida technologists, 59 in billing and collections, 1 in field services and 307 in various administrative positions.
-Approximately 301 employees were employed at the MRI facilities managed or owned by HMCA, primarily in administrative positions.
+Fonar and HMCA had approximately 500 employees as of September 5, 2019.
+This total number included employees engaged in production, customer support, research and development, information technology, employees engaged in marketing and sales, billing and collection, as well as transcriptionists, Florida technologists, field service technicians and individuals in various administrative positions.
+A significant number of employees were employed at the MRI facilities managed or owned by HMCA, primarily in administrative positions.